Annath/esp-bamboo-monitor/esp8266_monitor/readme.md

 See [the NodeMCU docs](https://nodemcu.readthedocs.io/en/master/en/flash/) for more info.

-## What's left

-The following things are left to do:

-- Add config lua file to make config changes easier

 ## Gotchas

 The pin numbers are screwed up in NodeMCU vs what's printed on the Huzzah